telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramLayout.md

 ###  Subtype `LayoutSubtype`

 The subtype further defines the layout type by specifying in greater detail the behaviour expected by the layout algorithm.

+###  TipOverTreeStartLevel `Double`

+Specifies the start level when the subtype is tipOver.

 ###  Type `LayoutType`